irvnet/kube101/README.md

     > The source code and Dockerfile for the pod are located in the `web` folder.

-2. Check on status of the pod
+2. Check on status of the pod, wait until it shows "Running"

     ```
     kubectl get pod web